gitee2github/ptcr/README.en.md

 # ptcr

 #### Description
-A tool for container runtime performance measure.
+ptcr is a tool to run performance test for container runtime, you can do all kinds of container runtime which support cri spec, and generate test report finally.

 #### Software Architecture
 Software architecture description